justinmakaila/styleguide/README.md

 ## File Syntax

-Files should follow a strict format to increase the readability and to provide a familiar, consistent interface.
+Files should follow this format to increase readability and provide a familiar, consistent interface.

 ### .h
+***Header files should be constructed in this order**

 #### File Header Comments
 Comments should be the first text in the file, starting with a new line, the name of the file, the name of the application, new line, the author/creator of the file with the date, the copyright/licensing of the file, followed by a new line.
 **For example:**